Altermagnetic polarons: the fate of alter magnetic band splittings at strong coupling: Abstract

 \section{Abstract}

-While a spin-dependent band-splitting is one of the characteristic features of altermagnets, the conventional band-picture itself breaks down in the many altermagnets that are correlated Mott materials.
+While a spin-dependent band splitting is one of the characteristic features of altermagnets, the conventional band picture itself breaks down in the many altermagnets that are correlated Mott materials.
 We employ two numerical many-body methods, the self-consistent Born approximation and variational cluster approach, to explore this strongly correlated regime and investigate hole motion in Mott altermagnets.
 Our results reveal that spin-dependent spectral-weight transfer is the dominant signature of Mott altermagnetism.
 This pronounced spin–momentum locking of the quasiparticle spectral weight arises from the formation of altermagnetic polarons, whose dynamics are governed by the interplay between free hole motion and the coupling of the hole to magnon excitations in the altermagnet.
-We demonstrate this effect by calculating ARPES spectra for two canonical altermagnetic systems: the checkerboard $J$–$J'$ model and the Kugel–Khomskii spin–orbital altermagnet based on cubic vanadates $R$VO$_3$ ($R$=La, Pr, Nd, Y).
+We demonstrate this effect by calculating ARPES spectra for three canonical altermagnetic systems: the checkerboard $J$–$J'$ model, a variant describing the transition-metal--ion sites of the inverse Lieb lattice, and the Kugel–Khomskii spin–orbital altermagnet based on cubic vanadates $R$VO$_3$ ($R$=La, Pr, Nd, Y).

 It was recently discovered that, depending on their symmetries, collinear antiferromagnets may break spin degeneracy in momentum space, even in the absence of spin-orbit coupling, giving rise to a set of magnetic materials referred to as altermagnets (AMs)~\cite{Smejkal20,Smejkal22a,Naka19,Yuan20,Naka21,Guo23}.
 At a single-particle level, valid for systems with weak electron-electron interactions, this gives rise to electronic bands with anisotropic, spin-split iso-energy surfaces.
-The anisotropic bands in turn lead to a series of unusual electric, magneto-electric and optical properties~\cite{Smejkal22,Sato24,McClarty24}.
+The anisotropic bands in turn lead to a series of unusual electric, magneto-electric and optical properties~\cite{Smejkal22,Sato24,McClarty24,2025arXiv250220010D}.
 Indeed, such spin-split bands corresponding to (very) weak correlations without band renormalization have been observed in angle-resolved photoemission (ARPES) experiments, for instance in metallic CrSb or semiconducting MnTe~\cite{Reimers24,Yang25,Zeng24,Ding24,Li24,Krempasky24,Osumi24}.